 ‘A sense of place:’ WAFA helps support women at RBC Wealth Management

 In workplaces across the country, employee resource groups (ERGs) provide people with support, tools and resources to help them succeed.
 At RBC Wealth Management-U.S., ERGs are an important part of the firm’s culture and commitment to inclusion and diversity.
-One such group at the firm has been providing a supportive and inclusive environment for women for more than 27 years, making it one of the longest-standing women-focused ERGs in the country.
+One such group at the firm has been providing a supportive and inclusive environment for women since 1991, making it one of the longest-standing women-focused ERGs in the country.
 Called the Women’s Association of Financial Advisors (WAFA), the group aims to support the recruitment and retention of women in financial advisor and branch leadership roles and help women at RBC Wealth Management-U.S. succeed.

 The annual WAFA conference is a forum for female financial advisors across the country to network, celebrate each other’s accomplishments, and learn best business practices.
 Photo by Jeff Achen.